We'll always have Paris

 I did not see a single pair of barrel leg jeans.
 It’s either straight or wide-leg jeans paired with boots, sneakers (Adidas and Salomon’s), or loafers.

-My MVPs from the trip: the three coats I packed (two from Toteme: one black wool + one grey wool with shearling collar, and a vintage fur coat), Row soft eel leather loafers, The Only Jane Sally jean (wore them almost every day), a pair of black cords from Toteme (so comfy and warm, I wore them on the flight home), Dries suede sneakers, Khaite Ona boots (v comfy, scored on Vestiaire for over 65% off, thanks to Taylor Barnett), Yaser Shaw scarf, J.Crew cashmere beanie, and long leather gloves from Agnelle.
+My MVPs from the trip: the three coats I packed (two from Toteme: one black wool + one grey wool with shearling collar, and a vintage fur coat), Row soft eel leather loafers, The Only Jane Sally jean (wore them almost every day), a pair of cords from Toteme (so comfy and warm, I wore them on the flight home), Dries suede sneakers, Khaite Ona boots (v comfy, scored on Vestiaire for over 65% off, thanks to Taylor Barnett), Yaser Shaw scarf, J.Crew cashmere beanie, and long leather gloves from Agnelle.

-I can’t finish this letter without telling you about the food I enjoyed on this trip.
+And of course, I can’t finish this letter without telling you about the food I enjoyed on this trip.

-Places I’d happily come back to over and over again:
+Spots I’d happily come back to over and over again: